 Mastering the Art of Exam Cramming

 Cramming, defined as intensive, last-minute studying, is often viewed negatively due to its association with poor retention and high-stress levels.
-However, when employed strategically, it can serve as a valuable tool for consolidating knowledge and boosting confidence before an exam.
+Still, when employed strategically, it can serve as a valuable tool for consolidating knowledge and boosting confidence before an exam.
 It's crucial to understand that cramming isn't about learning everything from scratch; it's about reinforcing what you already know, identifying key areas for focus, and optimizing your recall for the immediate future.

 Comprehensive Overview: Maximizing Your Cramming Potential